interledgerjs/interledgerjs/packages/ilp-protocol-stream/README.md

 - [ ] Drop connection when it has sent a certain number of packets
 - [ ] Randomize expiry time
 - [ ] Merge sending test and normal packets?
 Or at least handle frames in the same way
+- [ ] Make it work even if one side can only receive 0 amount packets
+- [ ] Separate connection "close" and "kill", where the former flushes everything first

 ## Credits

 Thanks to @sharafian for coming up with the acronym for STREAM.

+### Connection

+Closed
+Open / Connected (know the exchange rate, other side's address - ) Stream ID blocked

+**TODO** Should frames be handled as they go or in a specific order?
+Handle connection ID max changes
+Handle new streams
+Handle receive limit changes
+Handle data, send acks
+Handle money (if it's a prepare)
+  - Check total number of shares
+  - Determine how much is destined for each stream
+  - Make sure those streams are open
+  - Make sure those streams can receive that amount

+Handle Non-Money Frames
+  ConnectionNewAddress = 0x01,
+  ConnectionError = 0x02,
+  ApplicationError = 0x03,
+  ConnectionMaxMoney = 0x04,
+  ConnectionMoneyBlocked = 0x05,
+  ConnectionMaxData = 0x06,
+  ConnectionDataBlocked = 0x07,
+  ConnectionMaxStreamId = 0x08,
+  ConnectionStreamIdBlocked = 0x09,

+  StreamMoney = 0x10,
+  StreamMoneyEnd = 0x11,
+  StreamMoneyMax = 0x12,
+  StreamMoneyBlocked = 0x13,
+  StreamMoneyError = 0x14,

+  StreamData = 0x20,
+  StreamDataEnd = 0x21,
+  StreamDataMax = 0x22,
+  StreamDataBlocked = 0x23,
+  StreamDataError = 0x24